Franklin Resources (BEN)

 The latest quarterly earnings matters, sure, but we actually think longer-term fundamentals and valuation matter more.
 Investors should consider all these pieces before deciding whether or not to invest in Franklin Resources.

-Franklin Resources falls short of our quality standards.
+Franklin Resources doesn’t pass our quality test.
 Although its revenue growth was solid over the last five years, it’s expected to deteriorate over the next 12 months and its declining pre-tax profit margin shows the business has become less efficient.
 And while the company’s AUM growth was impressive over the last five years, the downside is its declining EPS over the last five years makes it a less attractive asset to the public markets.

-Wall Street analysts have a consensus one-year price target of $24.73 on the company (compared to the current share price of $23.14).
+Wall Street analysts have a consensus one-year price target of $25.73 on the company (compared to the current share price of $26.77), implying they don’t see much short-term potential in Franklin Resources.